 In other respects this camera is fairly orthodox with Prontor (1 to 1/300 sec plus B) shutter and 50mm Cassar S F2.8 lens, offering the choice of 'M' and 'X' flash settings plus the 'V' delayed action (self timer) setting.
 The left-handed film advance is surprisingly comfortable to use and easily enables the photographer to take (dare I say it) a rapid sequence of shots.
 The camera has quite a nice feel to it, which I am sure would have appealed to plenty of buyers in its day.

 This model has no metering - but the newly introduced rangefinder is a handy feature.
 The viewfinder image is somewhat larger than the previous model, but without dedicated framing lines.
-Despite the reduced image size, you can still achieve reasonably accurate framing and composition, with improved focussing accuracy thanks to the built-in rangefinder.
-The upgraded lens should give good results for a camera of this type, with its slightly longer 50mm focal length which was a popular 'standard' for cameras of the era..
+Despite the reduced image size when compared with real life, you can still achieve reasonably accurate framing and composition, with improved focussing accuracy thanks to the built-in rangefinder.
+The upgraded lens should give good results for a camera of this type, with its slightly longer 50mm focal length which was a popular 'standard' for cameras of the era.

-All in all, like its Rapid predecessor, this model is a well-built camera that is pleasant to use.
+All in all, this model is a well-built camera that is pleasant to use like its Rapid predecessor.
 And the upgraded specification offers several improvements over the earlier model.